Updated: Dec 17, 2021

-I find these two articles interesting in how they contrast each other, in a single large organization, Ericsson.
+I find these two articles interesting in the contrast between two IT projects in a single organization.
 This article was written in May 2019 and says the following:

-But this article discusses how the Ericsson, just one year later, adapted to a work-from-home model due to the COVID-19 pandemic:
+But the following discusses how the Ericsson, just one year later, adapted to a work-from-home model due to the COVID-19 pandemic:

 Introducing new PLM technology to help 25,000 product developers collaborate failed to the point that all of the early decision-makers left their roles, yet moving 17,000 people from their offices to their homes in the midst of a world-wide crisis worked rather well.
 While the latter article doesn't refer to the technology used to implement work-from-home, we can certainly imagine WFH technology being similar to PLM tech; with email, Zoom, Slack, and other collaboration tools.
 Why the failure in 2019, and yet the success in 2020?